-Liberia secured the resources required for the procurement and distribution of the antimalarial commodities in 2020 and has procured sufficient LLINs to achieve universal operational coverage of the targeted at risk population.
+Liberia secured the resources required for the procurement and distribution of the antimalarial commodities in 2021 and has procured sufficient LLINs to achieve universal operational coverage of the targeted at risk population.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
-Liberia has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.